7 Guns You Can Legally Get WITHOUT a Background Check - No FFL Required!

 Frequently Asked Questions

-No, ATF's 2022 rule and the Supreme Court's *Bondi v.
-Vanderstock* decision now classify unfinished frames/receivers 'readily convertible' into working firearms as regulated items, often requiring serial numbers, dealer transfers, and background checks.
+Following the ATF's 2022 rule and the *Bondi v.
+Vanderstock* Supreme Court case, many 80% frames, receivers, and kits that are 'readily convertible' are now classified as firearms, requiring serial numbers, FFL transfers, and background checks.

-Can I legally sell a firearm to a friend in another state without an FFL?
+Can I legally sell a firearm to someone in another state without an FFL?

 No, federal law prohibits non-licensees from directly transferring a firearm to a resident of another state.
-Such interstate transfers must be conducted through a Federal Firearms Licensee (FFL) to ensure proper background checks and documentation.
+Such interstate transfers must be conducted through a Federal Firearms Licensee (FFL).

 More 2nd Amendment & Law Videos You Might Like